swansonk14/escape_embeddings/README.md

 # Escape Embeddings

-Modeling SARS-CoV-2 antigen escape from antibodies using pretrained protein language model embeddings.
+This repo contains code for modeling SARS-CoV-2 antigen escape from antibodies using pretrained protein language model embeddings.

+All data, embeddings, and results are available in this Google Drive folder: https://drive.google.com/drive/folders/18heVMWK46ExHkSeixyrNiJLovnIbZ4jg?usp=share_link

+[//]: # (TODO: add link to arxiv paper)

 ## Installation

-Install conda environment.
-If using GPU, first open `environment.yml` and uncomment the line with `cudatoolkit=11.3`.
+Install the conda environment.
+If using a GPU, first open `environment.yml` and uncomment the line with `cudatoolkit=11.3`.
 ```bash
 conda env create -f environment.yml
 ```

-Activate conda environment.
+Activate the conda environment.
 ```bash
 conda activate escape_embeddings
 ```